andrewbranch/docs/modules/01_Theory.md

 > There are [many module systems](https://github.com/myshov/history-of-javascript/tree/master/4_evolution_of_js_modularity), and TypeScript [supports emitting several](https://www.typescriptlang.org/tsconfig/#module), but this documentation will focus on the two most important systems today: ECMAScript modules (ESM) and CommonJS (CJS).
 >
-> ECMAScript Modules (ESM) is the module system built into the language, supported in modern browsers and in Node since v12.
+> ECMAScript Modules (ESM) is the module system built into the language, supported in modern browsers and in Node.js since v12.
 It uses dedicated `import` and `export` syntax:
 >
 > ```js
 > // a.js